rahul-verma/joyofpython/JoPT-2Day-Live/workbook/Section3.md

 >>>
 ```

-### Long Exercise: Automating Chrome using requests, JSON Wire Protocol and chromedriver
+### Demo and Walk-through: Automating Chrome using requests, JSON Wire Protocol and chromedriver

 ChromeDriver executable can be used to automate Chrome.
-As a part of this exercise, you need to automate the following steps:
+As a part of this demonstrate to you the following steps:

 1. Launch Chrome.
 2. Go to `https://www.google.com`.
 3. Find all HTML nodes with the tag `input` and print the source.
 4. Quit Chrome.

+Following information is provided for you in case you would like try out doing it on your own after the workshop.

 #### Critical Information about Protocol